 EES-992.
 Doctoral Seminar

-This course includes presentations delivered by the doctoral student, faculty, and invited speakers.
-Each registered student will make at least one seminar presentation and provide at least one formal critique of a presentation.
-Three credits of seminar are required for graduation.
+This course includes presentations delivered by the doctoral students, faculty, and invited speakers on topics related to energy and environmental issues and research.
 Grading is pass/fail evaluation only.
+Prerequisite: Doctoral standing.

 EES-993.
 Doctoral Supervised Teaching